aplteam/Tester2/README.md

 `Tester2` is a member of the APLTree library, which is a collection of classes etc. that aim to support the Dyalog APL programmer.
 Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

-**_Note:_** `Tester2` is the successor of the `Tester` class.
-Although it has inherited the general ideas and concepts from the `Tester` class the new `Tester2` class has a very different workflow.
-Methods have been removed, added and renamed.
-It was therefore decided to start fresh with a new class.

-`Tester` was created roughly 10 years ago.
-Although it's solved its purpose technology has advanced.
-Also, during all these years a couple of design problems `Tester` was suffering from raised their heads. `Tester2` is an attempt to integrate (almost) latest technology (version 17.0 of Dyalog APL) and to overcome those aforementioned design obstacles.
+If you are using the predeccessor `Tester` and want to migrate to `Tester2` then please read the document `Tester2VersusTester.html`.

+## Overview

 The framework comprises two classes:

 * `Tester2` is a class required to manage and execute test cases.
-* `CodeCoverage` is needed only if you want to produce a code coverage report.
+* `CodeCoverage` is needed if you want to produce a code coverage report, something that is recommended.

-## Overview

-The purpose of this class is to provide a framework for testing all the projects of the APLTree library.
+The purpose of `Tester2` is to provide a framework for testing all the projects of the APLTree library.
 Only with such a framework is it possible to make changes to any APLTree project with confidence.

-You might find the framework flexible enough to suit your own needs when it comes to implementing tests, even independently from the APLTree project.
+You might find the framework flexible enough to suit your own needs when it comes to implementing tests, even independently from the APLTree library.

 Depending on how the Test framework is used it might or might not present a GUI.
-Note that the GUI is a Windows-only feature (for the time being) although in all other respects `Tester2` works on all platforms; if you decide to avoid the GUI, messages of any kind are printed to the Dyalog session window.
+Note that the GUI is a Windows-only feature (for the time being) although in all other respects `Tester2` works on all platforms; if you decide to avoid the GUI, messages are printed to the Dyalog session window.

 If the GUI shows that's how it looks like: